 In the past, British Columbia's estimates of tourism revenue were based on spending reported by visitors through surveys - a demand-side approach.
-Many tourism and statistical agencies have recognized the challenges of relying on visitor surveys to estimate tourism revenue and have adopted a supply-side approach to estimating tourism revenue by developing tourism satellite accounts (TSA).
+Many tourism and statistical agencies have recognized the challenges of relying on visitor surveys to estimate tourism revenue and have adopted a supply-side approach to estimating tourism revenue by developing tourism satellite accounts (TSA)8.
 Statistics Canada and the Canadian Tourism Commission have been leaders in developing a national TSA, which is the source of estimates of tourism revenue for Canada as a whole.

-In 2009, the British Columbia provincial statistical agency (BC Stats) and Tourism British Columbia adopted a supply-side approach for estimating tourism industry revenues for British Columbia.
+In 2009, the British Columbia provincial statistical agency (BC Stats) adopted a supplyside approach for estimating tourism industry revenues for British Columbia.
 The total revenue for each tourism-related industry is calculated directly from annual and monthly data collected from businesses.
 Then, a specific tourism proportion is applied to the revenue for each tourism-related industry to determine the total revenue due to the tourism industry.
 This approach is similar to the methodology that was already in place for estimating tourism GDP.
 BC Stats has developed tourism revenue estimates back to 1998.

-This section summarizes total tourism revenues and the tourism industry's GDP between 2002 and 2012.
-The section also includes a discussion of accommodation room revenue (2012), tax revenues, and export revenues (2002-2012).
-Detailed tables are available in Appendix A; Tables 1 through 7 are specific to the information covered in this section.
+This section summarizes total tourism revenues and the tourism industry's GDP between 2003 and 2013.
+The section also includes a discussion of accommodation room revenue (2012)9, tax revenues, and export revenues (2002-2012)10.
+Detailed tables are available in Appendix A; Tables 1 through 6 are specific to the information covered in this section.

-&lt;sup>4 A TSA is a system of measuring the impact of tourism on the economy; it is a framework that accounts for the impacts across all industries which, in turn, reveals the total direct impact on the economy.
+8 A TSA is a system of measuring the impact of tourism on the economy; it is a framework that accounts for the impacts across all industries which, in turn, reveals the total direct impact on the economy.